Skip to main content Skip to complementary content

 Performance tuning

-• Maximum number of tables: Enter the maximum number of tables to load into the target at one time.
+• Maximum number of tables: Enter the maximum number of tables to load into the target at once.
 The default value is 5.

-• Transaction consistency timeout (seconds): Enter the number of seconds that Data Movement gateway waits for transactions to close, if they are open when the task starts, before beginning the Full Load operation.
+• Transaction consistency timeout (seconds): Enter the number of seconds that the replication task should wait for open transactions to close, before beginning the Full Load operation.
 The default value is 600 (10 minutes).
-Data Movement gateway will begin the full load after the timeout value is reached even if there are open transactions.
+The replication task will begin the full load after the timeout value is reached even if there are open transactions.

 Information noteTo replicate transactions that were open when Full Load started but were only committed after the timeout value was reached, you need to reload the target tables.